A writing tool for literature essays

 Does it summarize the plot or actually close-read?▾

 It close-reads.
-The drafter is prompted to build each body paragraph around a specific quoted passage and to interpret that passage — imagery, metaphor, form, point of view — rather than recapping what happens.
+The workspace helps you build each body paragraph around a specific quoted passage and interpret that passage — imagery, metaphor, form, point of view — rather than recapping what happens.
 Plot summary shows up only in brief transitional moments, the way an English teacher actually wants it.

 Can it handle poetry as well as novels?▾